History of the Toowoomba RSL Sub Branch

-In 1929, a rear wing was added to the building which was eventually demolished in 1957 to make way for a replacement which is still in use today.
+In 1929, a rear wing was added to the building which was eventually demolished in 1957 to make way for a replacement which was in use until 2020.
 The extension contained a dance hall which boasted the best sprung floor in the district, and was the scene of Saturday night dances for many years.

 As we embark on our second century, we continue the strong tradition of service to local veterans and their families by providing welfare, support, and fellowship.

-We are indebted to local historian and Citizens Auxiliary member Jeff Hewitt and to Sub Branch Research Officer Lindsay Morrison for their research on this topic.
+We are indebted to local historian Jeff Hewitt and to Sub Branch Research Officer Lindsay Morrison for their research on this topic.